 - Haartman Institute from the University of Helsinki, Finland

 - Institute for Virus Research at the University of Kyoto, Japan

 - Institute of Virology, University of Zurich, Switzerland

 - National Institute of Virology, MCC campus, Maharashtra, India

-But best of all, the future prospects for Virologists look incredible, with the job prospects for virologists expected to increase by over 11 % in this decade, and an exciting pay package to go with it.
+The job prospects for virologists are expected to increase by over 11 % this decade, and an exciting pay package is to go with it.

 The world needs more Virologists to tackle the problem of growing epidemics and pandemics.
-A Career in Virology can have outstanding prospects for you if you have an inclination towards the subject.
+A Career in Virology can have outstanding prospects if you incline the subject.